Inspiring young women who helps to progress the Global Goals

 Rebeca, who is also a radio and TV presenter with the youth-focused behaviour change organisation Femina, has become a widely-recognised voice in the country’s ongoing conversation and debate on child marriage and women’s rights.

-Dr. Asher Hassan and Dr. Sara Saeed - The Campaigner Award
+Drs Asher Hassan and Sara Saeed - Campaign Awardees

 Asher and Sara are the brains behind the award-wining DoctHERS, a social enterprise that matches trained junior female doctors in need of work, with women in rural areas in need of medical support via telemedicine.